Fox-ML-infrastructure/Fox-v1-infra/README.md

-# FoxML Core — ML & Quantitative Systems Infrastructure
+# FoxML Core — ML Cross-Sectional Infrastructure

 > **📋 See [ROADMAP.md](ROADMAP.md) for most recent updates, current development focus, and status of modules (including known broken/untested components).**
 > **📝 See [CHANGELOG.md](CHANGELOG.md) for recent technical and compliance changes.**

 FoxML Core is:

-- A leakage-safe ML research and training infrastructure stack for quantitative research
+- A leakage-safe ML research and training infrastructure stack for cross-sectional and panel data
 - A reference architecture for high-throughput, config-driven ML pipelines
-- Designed for quant desks, infra teams, and researchers (architecture, not alpha)
+- Designed for ML infra teams, data scientists, and researchers (architecture, not alpha)

 FoxML Core is a high-performance research and machine learning infrastructure stack.
 It provides a reference-grade architecture for ML pipelines, quantitative workflows, reproducible experiments, and performance-optimized engineering (single-node HPC optimized; distributed HPC planned) without exposing proprietary signals or production-ready trading systems.